 On the other hand, online trading may be busier than usual, and you may need more warehouse staff for order pick, pack and dispatch.

 We are living through unprecedented times, with store shutdowns being imposed on businesses nationwide.
 Victoria has already experienced numerous shutdowns.
 It’s important to plan for a potential lockdown in case there is one leading up to Christmas.

 What will it mean to your business if there’s a state-wide lockdown leading into Christmas?
 Will you be forced to trade online only?

-For example, your marketing strategy may need to shift to email marketing, social media, and digital catalogues instead of printed catalogues.
+For example, your digital marketing strategy may need to shift to email marketing, social media, and digital catalogues instead of printed catalogues.

 Staffing requirements will inevitably change – you will no longer need in-store sales staff, but instead you will most likely need increased staffing for the online arm of your business, to pick, pack and dispatch online sales orders as quickly as possible.
 These teams will need to physically distance to stay safe.

 For stores that are open during the Christmas period, what COVID-19 rules and regulations do stores need to have in place for shoppers to follow?
 You may need to order masks and hand sanitiser to protect your staff and customers.